A2-ai/devious/README.md

 # 👺 Devious
-Devious is a large file linker that allows you to store large files outside of your git repository.
-This allows you to version control your large files without having to worry about the size of your repository.
+A file linker that enables you to work with large files while keeping them under version control.

 ## 🪄 Usage
 The CLI is invoked with `dvs` which stands for data versioning system.
 You can find the downloads for the CLI on the releases page.